-Between Jan 2022 and March 2022, more people receiving community palliative care were able to die outside of hospital in their preferred setting: home, Long Term Care or Hospice.
-Among clients who were known to community health services in their last year of life, 35 % of them died in hospital which is 2.6 % better than our goal of 37.6% and also an improvement over the performance from the previous three months.
+Between April 2022 and June 2022, more people receiving community palliative care were able to die outside of hospital in their preferred setting: home, Long Term Care or Hospice.
+Among clients who were known to community health services in their last year of life, 35.3 % of them died in hospital which is 2.3 % better than our goal of 37.6% and consistent in performance with the previous three months.